All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I know if my peptide has lost potency?

-Visual inspection (clarity, color, particles) catches gross degradation but cannot detect subtle potency loss.
+Visual inspection (clarity, color, particles) catches gross degradation but can't detect subtle potency loss.
 The most reliable way to assess effectiveness is through blood work.
 If your IGF-1 levels drop unexpectedly, degraded peptide is one possible explanation, along with dosing issues or injection technique problems.

 Should I keep the peptide in its original box?